Review research opposing government-mandated project labor agreements (PLAs).

 Congressional Research Service Report for Congress on PLAs (July 1, 2010)

-“Project Labor Agreements,” by Gerald Mayer, analyst in labor policy.
+“Project Labor Agreements,” by Gerald Mayer, Congressional Research Service labor policy analyst.

 Congressional Research Service Report for Congress on PLAs (August 24, 1999)

-“Project Labor Agreements in Federal Construction Contracts: An Overview and Analysis of Issues,” by Gail McCallion, Specialist in Labor Economics, Economics Division.
+“Project Labor Agreements in Federal Construction Contracts: An Overview and Analysis of Issues,” by Gail McCallion, Specialist in Labor Economics, Economics Division, CRS.

 The Administration’s Policy of Discrimination: Project Labor Agreement’s Negative Impact on Women and Minority Owned Small Businesses (August 1998)

-Testimony from an August 6, 1998 U.S. House Small Business Committee hearing on project labor agreements and their negative impact on women and minority owned businesses.
-Click the below links to view testimony before the committee in opposition to PLAs.
+Testimony from an August 6, 1998, U.S. House Small Business Committee hearing on PLAs and their negative impact on women and minority owned businesses.

 U.S. Government Accounting Office (GAO) Report: Project Labor Agreements: The Extent of Their Use and Related Information (May 1998)